 - MWMR: describes an mwmr channel.
 This vobj will be appropriately initialized by the operating system. - LOCK: describes a lock.
 This vobj will be appropriately initialized by the operating system. - BARRIER: describes a barrier.
 This vobj will be appropriately initialized by the operating system. - BUFFER: describes a buffer.
-No particular action is performed by the operating system on this type of segment. - length: size of the virtual object in bytes.
+No particular action is performed by the operating system on this type of segment. - BLOB: Binary Large OBject.
+The system has to load the file pointed to by the binpath in this segment. - length: size of the virtual object in bytes.
 The sum of the length of all vobj defines the length of the vseg. - align: (optional) logarithm in base 2 of the physical alignemnt required for this segment.
 For example, a value of 13 means that the segment must be aligned on 0x2000.
 Be careful when using this attribute, since the size of the vobj will be incremented until the (??) - binpath: path to the file to load in this segment, if any.
-It is used only for ELF segments, and must empty for other segment types.
+It is used only for ELF and BLOB segments, and must empty for other segment types.
 This path can be relative or absolute.